Fcmam5/state-of-dz-swe-2024/website/docs/insights/remote-working.md

 However -according to interviews with actors in the Algerian ecosystem- the legal framework, banking systems and personal working in administrations caused major challenges.
 That may contribute in discouraging engineers to declare their jobs/income, and work "unofficially".
 Wages can be received in foreign currencies through international electronic banks and through third-party people,  then they can be traded in the widely substantial *and tolerated* black market for a higher rate than the official's.

-Early this year, the government launched the National Agency for Self-Employed ([ANAE](https://www.anae.dz/)) that facilitate the application for a new legal status for entrepreneurs, self-employed, or those who work remotely.
+Recently, the government launched the National Agency for Self-Employed ([ANAE](https://www.anae.dz/)) that facilitate the application for a new legal status for entrepreneurs, self-employed, or those who work remotely.
 The new legal status can be applied for online from ANAE's online platform, once the process is fulfilled applicants gets an auto-entrepreneur card.

 By May 2024, ANAE's online platform (https://www.anae.dz/) had more than 10.000 applicant, where more 8000 of them received their self-employed/auto-entrepreneur cards (according to [the minister](https://www.aps.dz/economie/171190-auto-entrepreneuriat-l-anae-et-sa-plateforme-ont-booste-l-acces-des-jeunes-a-l-auto-emploi)).